transientskp/imaging/README.rst

 ----------

 Each unit of work consists of a pair of observations: a calibrator and a target.
 The calibrator observation consists of a number *N* of subbands directed towards a known calibrator source.
-This is immediately followed by *N* * *M* subbands, tiling out a large area of the sky around the zenith with *M* beams.
+This is immediately followed by *N* * *M* target subbands, tiling out a large area of the sky around the zenith with *M* beams.
 Each of the calibrator subbands has a 1-to-M relationship with the target subbands at the same frequency.

 In recent observations *N* = 40 and *M* = 6, but this is potentially variable in future.